rails/webpacker/README.md

 ```
 (or run `bundle exec rails webpacker:install:vue` on a Rails app already setup with Webpacker).

-The installer will add Vue and required libraries using Yarn plus
+The installer will add Vue and its required libraries using Yarn alongside
-any changes to the configuration files.
+automatically applying changes needed to the configuration files.
 An example component will
-also be added to your project in `app/javascript` so that you can
-experiment Vue right away.
+be added to your project in `app/javascript` so that you can experiment with Vue right away.

-If you're using Rails 5.2+ you need to enable `unsafe-eval` rule for development environment,
+If you're using Rails 5.2+ you'll need to enable `unsafe-eval` rule for your development environment.
-this can be done in the `config/initializers/content_security_policy.rb` with the following
+This can be done in the `config/initializers/content_security_policy.rb` with the following
 configuration:

 ```ruby